tianyi-zhang/Critics/README.md

 ```bash
 git clone https://github.com/tianyi-zhang/Critics.git
 ```
-2. Import the following eight projects into your Eclipse workspace as Java projects.
+2. Import the following six projects into your Eclipse workspace as Java projects.
 	- edu.cmu.cs.crystal includes the source code of the program analysis framework.
 	- edu.utexas.seal.plugins includes the source code of the Critics plugin.
 	- org.eclipse.compare includes the source code of the extended Eclipse Compare plugin.
 	- org.eclipse.jdt.core includes the source code of the extendded JDT Core plugin.
 	- org.eclipse.jdt.ui includes the source code of the JDT UI plugin that the JDT Core plugin depends on.
 	- UT includes the source code of the extended RTED tree matching algorithm and also the changedistiller algorithm.
-	- UT.INPUT includes the resource files such as icon images of Critics.
-	- UT.CONFIG includes the configuration file.

-3. Configure file paths in UT.CONFIG/config.txt.

-4. Launch a separate Eclipse application
+3. Launch a separate Eclipse application
 	- Click **Run > Run Configuration**.
 	- Double click **Eclipse Application** in the tree viewer to the left to create a new Eclipse Application launch configuration.
 	- Change the Eclipse Application configuration name and the workspace.